Robbery Case Dismissed After the Preliminary Hearing

 I was in the middle of the Preliminary Hearing against a pretty weak prosecutor who hadn't paid attention to the case, and I was grilling over the shopkeeper about precisely what had happened.
 I got to the point that was untested in the police report.

-She had left to go in the back, and when she came back, the person was gone, and she had perceived that the individual had taken specific property.
+She had left to go in the back, and when she came back, the person was gone.
+She perceived that the individual had taken specific property.

 California Robbery Case Dismissed at Preliminary Hearing

-But when the police took the report, they had just assumed that the woman was present when the property was born, and it was much more clear that that particular person — the person they were claiming was my client — was the alleged robber.
+But when the police took the report, they had just assumed that the woman was present when the property was born, and it was much clearer that that particular person—the person they were claiming was my client—was the alleged robber.

 As the evidence started to come to light, two things became very apparent.
-Number one, this was not a robbery because for a theft to occur, the person has to take the property in question from the person's presence.
+First, this was not a robbery because for a theft to occur, the person has to take the property in question from the person's presence.

 It's force or fear being used to take the property, and if the woman was not actually in the shop when the property was born, there was no way the case could be a robbery.
 So, my client would not be held to answer at the preliminary hearing for theft.
 California Penal Code 211 defines the crime of robbery.
 Our Los Angeles criminal defense lawyers will provide a further overview below.